syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 ![](PopulatingAppointments_images/appointment.png)

-## Minimum Appointment Height:
+## Minimum Appointment Height

-[MinHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MinHeight.html) of an appointment is to set an arbitrary height to appointments when it has minimum duration, so that the subject can be readable.
+[MinHeight](http://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~MinHeight.html) of an appointment is to set an arbitrary height to appointments when it has minimum duration, so that the subject can be readable.

 {% highlight c# %}